Fully Dynamic Algorithms for Knapsack Problems with Polylogarithmic Update Time: Roadmap and Preliminaries

+{First, in this section, we formalize the operations that our data structures support, describe auxiliary data structures that we need, and define how we round the item values.
+Then, in \cref{sec:singleKS}, we describe algorithms for one knapsack and for a polylogarithmic number of knapsacks.
+In \cref{sec:mik-and-mmdk}, we present an algorithm for (many) identical knapsacks and an algorithm under resource augmentation (in the form of a polylogarithmic number of additional knapsacks) in the setting of (many) knapsacks with possibly different capacities.
+Finally, we present in \cref{sec:general-diff-knapsack} an algorithm for the general case that uses the previously mentioned algorithms as subroutines.
+Additionally, in \cref{sec:hard-ks}, we show that our update time cannot be improved to $(\log n/\eps)^{\OO(1)}$, unless P=NP.}

-From the perspective of a data structure that implicitly maintains near-optimal solutions for \multiknapsack, our algorithms support several different update and query operations.
-These allow for the input to \multiknapsack to be changed, which causes the computation of a new solution, or for (parts of) that solution to be output, respectively.
-The supported update operations are as follows. \begin{compactitem} \item \textbf{Insert Item:} inserts an item into the input \item \textbf{Remove Item $\bm j$:} removes item $j$ from the input \item \textbf{Insert Knapsack:} inserts a knapsack into the input \item \textbf{Remove Knapsack $\bm i$:} removes knapsack $i$ from the input \end{compactitem} These compute a new solution which can be output, entirely or in parts, using the following query operations. \begin{compactitem} \item \textbf{Query Item $\bm j$:} returns whether item $j$ is packed in the current solution and if yes, additionally returns the knapsack containing it \item \textbf{Query Solution Value:} returns the value of the current solution \item \textbf{Query Entire Solution:} returns all items in the current solution, together with the information in which knapsack each such item was packed \end{compactitem} In particular, these queries are consistent in-between two update operations.
-Nevertheless, the answers to queries are not independent of each other but depend on the precise queries as well as their order.
+From the perspective of a data structure that implicitly maintains near-optimal solutions for \multiknapsack, our algorithms support {several update and query operations which are listed below.
+They allow for the output of (parts of) the current solution, or for specific changes to the input of \multiknapsack, causing the computation of a new solution.} \begin{itemize} \item \textbf{Insert (Remove) Item:} Inserts (removes) an item into (from) the input. \item \textbf{Insert (Remove) Knapsack:} Inserts (removes) a knapsack into (from) the input. \end{itemize} A new solution can be output, entirely or in parts, using the following query operations. \begin{itemize} \item \textbf{Query Item $\bm j$:} Returns whether item $j$ is packed in the current solution and if this is the case, additionally returns the knapsack containing it. \item \textbf{Query Solution Value:} Returns the value of the current solution. \item \textbf{Query Entire Solution:} Returns all items in the current solution, together with the information in which knapsack each such item is packed. \end{itemize} {Importantly,} queries are consistent in-between two update operations. {However, their answers} are not independent of each other but depend on the queries as well as their order.